Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 Tracking Personal Finances using Python šŸ

-We'll take Beancount as the starting point to build an application that will act as the single point of contact for your entire financial history, and:
+The Python ecosystem contains an excellent package called Beancount that provides the foundations for working with money.
+We'll take Beancount as the starting point to build an application that will act as the single point of contact for your complete financial history, and:

 4. use customized tools to interact with your financial ledger, analyze your past financial behavior, show your spending patterns, income sources, current liabilities, and more